ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_hex_edits/battle_hex_edits.md

 | **Platinum**             | `/battle/skill/sub_seq.narc` | `sub_seq_58.bin` | `0x38`                  | `03`         | `0x3C`                   | `03`         |
 | **Diamond/Pearl**        | `/battle/skill/sub_seq.narc` | `sub_seq_58.bin` | `0x38`                  | `03`         | `0x3C`                   | `03`         |

 The move effect assigned to binding moves such as Bind, Fire Spin, and Whirlpool, lasts **3-6 turns** in Gen IV, but effectively traps and deals damage for **2-5 turns**.
-The battle logic calculates the total number of turns through the following process:
+The battle logic (more specifically, the subscript called by the move effect for binding moves) calculates the total number of turns through the following process:
 1. Generate a random number from zero to an explicitly defined value, in this case **3** (the 'Maximum Addend' or range)
 2. Add it to another explicitly defined value, in this case **3** (the base number of turns)